Skip to content

 Get up and running with the SendAPI platform in under 5 minutes.

-By the end of this guide, you will have created a SendAPI acccount, obtained an API key, and successfully dispatched your first message.
+By the end of this guide, you will have created a SendAPI account, obtained an API key, and successfully dispatched your first message.

 1. Create your account

 First, sign up for a free SendAPI account.
-The Developer plan is completely free and includes 1,000 requests per month, which offers full access to the WhatsApp, SMS, and Email endpoints without requiring a credit card.
+New accounts automatically start with a 3-day free trial with access to all core features, allowing you to test the WhatsApp, SMS, and Email endpoints without requiring a credit card up front.

 2. Obtain your API Key